 Join in on Thursday, May 19, 2016 for a webinar on “How to develop a container migration strategy for your organization”.

-Join in on Thursday, April 28, 2016 for a webinar on “Getting started with Ansible playbooks”.
+Join in on Thursday, May 26, 2016 for a webinar on “Implementing Persistent Database Storage with OpenShift Enterprise 3”.

 I have always grounded Red Hat Global Services in three things: client success, deep expertise, and emerging technology adoption, whether that be OpenStack, Platform-as-a-Service, containers, or microservices.
 I was thrilled to attend OpenStack’s annual event this year, OpenStack Summit, to witness and share how we have enabled many of our customers to hit new levels of emerging technology adoption.